Tuscarawas County Court Records

 Judgments and Liens

 Outstanding judgments, including state tax liens, must be paid to the State of Ohio.
-Contact the toll-free line at (888) 301-8885 for payment details.
-Lien-release processing is handled by the Clerk of Courts; call (330) 365-3243 for current fees and to arrange credit-card payment.
+Call the toll-free line at (888) 301-8885 for payment details.
+The Clerk of Courts handles lien-release processing — call (330) 365-3243 for current fees and to arrange credit-card payment.

 Tuscarawas County Family Court Records